 Many provinces and regions enjoy far-reaching powers and even those which do not, have the advantage of being your closest administrative contact point.

-In between your municipality and your national government, you have (in 25 out of 28 Member States) one or more levels of regional government structures.
-Currently, there are 1636 such regional democracies across the EU.
-In some federated Member States the provinces enjoy considerable sovereignty, including constitutions of their own, far-reaching legislative powers and comprehensive tax incomes, while in other EU Member States, provinces/regions mainly fulfil (unelected) administrative roles.
+In between your municipality and your country, you have (in at least 25 Member States) one or more levels of regional government structures.
+Currently, there are about 1500 such regional democracies across the EU.
+In some federated Member States the provinces enjoy considerable sovereignty, including constitutions of their own, far-reaching legislative powers and comprehensive tax incomes while in other EU Member States, provinces/regions mainly fulfil (unelected) administrative roles.

-Depending on the status of your province/region, you may enjoy more or less extensive rights to political participation including indirect channels (via political parties and local parliaments) and direct channels (by means of initiatives and referendums).Find out more!
-For more information, check with the Committee of the Regions, the European Union’s Assembly of Regional and Local Representatives.
+Depending on the status of your province/region, you may enjoy more or less extensive rights of political participation including indirect (via political parties and local parliaments) and direct (initiatives and referendums) channels.Find out more!
+The European Committee of the Regions is the European Union's Assembly of Regional and Local Representatives

 My country: national level